mitre/sample-rhel8-overlay/README.md

 Sample overlay for the baseline InSpec profile at https://github.com/CMSgov/redhat-enterprise-linux-8-stig-baseline with modifications based Our Project's different policy compliance baseline requirements.
 The baseline InSpec profile is used validate the secure configuration of Red Hat Enterprise Linux 8 against DISA's Red Hat Enterprise Linux 8.x STIG.

+The original baseline InSpec profile is used validate the secure configuration of Red Hat Enterprise Linux 8 against DISA's Red Hat Enterprise Linux 8.x STIG exactly against the requirements in DISA's Red Hat Enterprise Linux 8.x STIG.

+This Overlay profile clearly distinguishes and measures to OUR policy requirements without modification to the baseline profile or misrepresentation that we are exactly compliant with the original STIG.
+This overlay allows us to show compliance with our own vetted requirements.

 ## Getting Started
 It is intended and recommended that InSpec and this profile overlay be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.